 The OECs and Inter-array cables will all be three core 66 kV steel sheathed, armoured submarine power cables.
-The cables will be made up of a three copper-core conductor of either a 400 mm (inter-array and export cables to land fall location 1), or 500 mm or 630 mm cross section (as an option for the export cables to landfall location 2).
+The cables will be made up of a three copper-core conductor of a $400 \text{ mm}^2$ cross section.

 7.2 Cable Components